Nipher/generator-lean-website/README.md

 ```

 This was made for personal use, but I hope this generator can be useful for someone.
-If you want to add something or fix something, please fell comfortable to make a PR or create an issue!
+If you want to add or fix something, please feel comfortable to make a PR or an issue!

 ## License